flatpickles/sketchbook/README.md

     -   Expose only high-level adjustments in theme.scss; move finer details elsewhere (closer to components probably)
     -   Enable SBv1 style (or something mono/sharp)
     -   Enable dark mode configuration, somehow
+    -   Enable constrained viewport, i.e. using _only_ the space between panels (no overlaid panels, except maybe on mobile)
 -   Configuration in config.json
     -   Defaults for all settings
     -   (maybe this is just user-visible stuff? see below)